anyuan-chen/hackathon/README.md

    go run ./insertData.go
 ```

 This inserts the data.
 This is going to take a long time, up to 5 minutes.
-This is because of the use of the argon2id hashing algorithm, more on that later.
+This is because of the use of the argon2id hashing algorithm which is expensive to hash passwords.

 4. Test the application: